Silybum marianum

 Silybum marianum is a species of thistle.
-It has various common names including milk thistle, blessed milkthistle, Marian thistle, Mary thistle, Saint Mary's thistle, Mediterranean milk thistle, variegated thistle and Scotch thistle (though not to be confused with Onopordum acanthium or Cirsium vulgare).
+It has various common names including milk thistle, blessed milkthistle, Marian thistle, Mary thistle, Saint Mary's thistle, Mediterranean milk thistle, variegated thistle and Scotch thistle (not to be confused with Onopordum acanthium or Cirsium vulgare).
 This species is an annual or biennial plant of the family Asteraceae.
 This fairly typical thistle has red to purple flowers and shiny pale green leaves with white veins.
-Originally a native of Southern Europe through to Asia, it is now found throughout the world.
+Once native from Southern Europe through Asia, it has spread throughout the world.

 Description

 Milk thistle is an upright herb that can grow to be 30 to 200 cm tall and has an overall conical shape.
 The approximate maximum base diameter is 160 cm.
 The stem is grooved and may be covered in a light cottony fuzz.
 The largest specimens have hollow stems.